A Clinical Trial of STP0404 in Adults With HIV-1 Infection

 • Have a hepatitis B surface antigen or positive hepatitis C virus antibody at screening.
 An HCV confirmation (HCV RNA test) will be performed at a central laboratory if the HCV antibodies screening result is positive.
 If the HCV RNA test result is negative, the participant will be eligible.

-• Have a history of regular alcohol consumption, defined as an average weekly intake of more than14 drinks (for males) or more than 7 drinks (for females), within 6 months of screening
+• Have a history of regular alcohol consumption, defined as an average weekly intake of >14 drinks (males) or >7 drinks (females), within 6 months of screening and/or has positive alcohol screen at screening and baseline.

-• Have received the following antiretrovirals (ARVs): monoclonal antibodies, maturation inhibitors, and INSTIs (such as cabotegravir) used as PEP or PrEP
+• Have received the following treatments as PrEP or PEP (≥1 dose) prior to screening: monoclonal antibodies, HIV-1 maturation inhibitors, and long-acting INSTIs (such as cabotegravir).

 Study Plan